lightsociologist/hirsch_test/README.md

 we construct random effects within-between models predicting the h-index.
 Results suggest significant within-discipline variation in several forms, specifically sole-authorship and female penalties.
 Results also show that a sole authorship penalty plays a significant role in well-known between-discipline variation.
 Field-specific models emphasize the “apples-to-oranges,” or incommensurable, property of cross-discipline comparison with significant heterogeneity in sole-authorship and female penalties within fields.
 Conclusions include continued caution when using the h-index or similar metrics for valuation purposes.

 The analysis is done exclusively in R. All code and data to reproduce the analysis is available in the `analysis` subdirectory as well as a README that describes the analysis in more detail.
 The `data` directory where the data are stored.

+The easiest way to run the entire project is to do the following:

+1. Source the `check_packages.R` script in the `utils` directory to install all package dependencies.
+2. Render the entire project as a quarto project.
+This will require the installation of [Quarto](https://quarto.org).
+This is easiest to do from the Build tab in RStudio, but you can also just run `quarto render` from the project home directory.

+All output from rendering the project will be placed in a local `_products` directory.